How much annual income can a Simplified Limited Company (SAS) receive by 2024?

 • The Notice when all of the share capital has been subscribed and paid.

-• The Call for a Shareholder Meeting.
+• The Call for the Shareholders' Meeting.

 • The Annual Report on the Company's financial situation.